 One of the most popular of these platforms for learning and teaching via video courses is Skillshare.
 Skillshare is a platform that lets you learn more about various topics such as creative topics like design and illustration and topics that have to do with business and entrepreneurship.
 Skillshare was launched in 2012 with just 15 classes and they have currently grown their catalog to over 28,000 classes of which they offer a few hundred for free and they currently state to have over seven million users.
-The other, premium classes, require you to sign up for a subscription or use the trial to try it out for two months, before being able to follow those classes.
+The other, premium classes, require you to sign up for a subscription or use the trial to try it out for 14 days, before being able to follow those classes.

 Skillshare’s collection of classes is quite impressive and that is also due to the fact that everyone can apply to become a teacher on Skillshare.
 This means that you have many more options to choose from but it can also lead to bad information that is being taught.
 Skillshare tries to solve this by letting the community comment and review each class.
 Besides those user-created classes, they have also begun offering a lot of ‘Skillshare Originals’ in which they cover a topic, taught by an industry professional.
 These classes are often of high production quality and feature people like designer Paula Scher.
 Overall, most classes are of good quality.
 One downside I found is that the classes, especially the more popular ones, are often quite short.
 Many people teaching on Skillshare seem to create individual classes for specific topics and then create a bunch of classes to cover all those topics.
 I like it better if a class covers an entire subject where the class itself is divided into more individual topics.

 You can use their website to watch the classes but they also have an app for iPhone and Android so you can learn on the go just by logging into your account.
 When you are using the app, you can also download the classes to watch them later when you don’t have access to an internet connection.
 The mobile website also works fine if you prefer that but the app works a lot better if you want to use skillshare on mobile.